 - In case you use canned tomatoes or tomatoes in sauce, they are usually high in salt so the amount of salt you use should be less.

 - This sauce can be used in other recipes; for example, in puttanesca sauce, arrabiata, or bolognese sauce.

 - 5 basilicum leaves

 Homemade pizza sauce

-- Wash the tomatoes and make a surface cut in the shape of an "X", heat a pot with water and place them for a minute or minute and a half, remove and cool with a little water, peel the tomatoes and then chop them into medium pieces.
+- Wash the tomatoes and cut an "X" in the surface.
+Heat water in a pot and place the tomatoes in the pot for a minute or minute and a half, remove and cool with a little water, peel the tomatoes and then chop them into medium pieces.

-- Chop the onion in small cubes or pass it through a food processor, either way is good.
-Repeat the procedure with the garlic.
+- Chop the onion into small cubes or pass it through a food processor, either way is good.
+Do the same with the garlic clove.

-- Heat the olive oil in a saucepan.
-Place the onion and leave it on the heat for four or five minutes, until it becomes transparent.
-Add the garlic and cook for another minute, being careful not to burn the garlic (very important).
+- Heat the olive oil in a pot.
+Sauté the onion in the pan and leave it on the heat for four minutes, until it becomes transparent.
+Add the garlic and cook for one more minute.
+Be careful not to burn the garlic (very important)

-- Add the chopped tomato, oregano, basil, balsamic vinegar, sugar, salt and pepper and a glass of water.
-Cover the pot and leave on medium heat for 30 minutes.
+- Add the chopped tomato, oregano, salt, and pepper.
+Add a glass and half of water.
+Cover the pot and leave over medium heat for 30 minutes.
 Stir every 5 minutes so that the sauce does not burn.

-- Let cool and place in blender for one minute.
-Now you can immediately make your pizzas or keep them in the fridge.
-This sauce has an average shelf life of 2 weeks, if you freeze it or vacuum it you can easily keep it for 8 months.
+- Let it cool down and put it in the blender for one minute.
+When the sauce is ready, you can immediately make your pizzas or keep them in the fridge.
+If you freeze or vacuum pack it, you can easily preserve it for 8 months.